oliver-oloughlin/kvdex/README.md

 specified for collections of objects, while a custom id generator and serialization can be set for all collections, in addition to enabling version history.
 The default id generator is `ulid()` from Deno's standard library.

+**Note:** Index values are always serialized, using JSON-serialization by default.

 ## Collection Methods